-EXE: The video or selected video segments are exported into an executable file format.
-The exported video segment is saved to a sub folder identified as EXECUTABLE in the saved video location folder (i.e. C:\REI\).
+Native (HD5): The video or selected video segments are exported into HD5 format.
+The HD5 video segment is saved to a Media File in the saved video location folder (i.e. C:\REI\HD5).
+The HD5 Media file contains all metadata and video and the Media file can be double-clicked to be opened in VMS.

-Saving with EXE selected
+Saving with Native HD5 selected

-Saving video in EXE format
+Saving video in Native HD5 format

-Exporting files to EXE format
+Packing files to Native HD5 format